AdrianStolarek/HarvestX/README.md

 # HarvestX
-Web scraper build using python and Beautiful Soup.
+Web scraper built using python and Beautiful Soup.